tacman/mailtrap/sfcasts/cli-command-functional-test.md

 bin/phpunit
 ```

-Yeah!
 All green!

 I find these type of *outside-in* tests really fun and easy to write because you
-don't have to worry too much about testing the inner logic.
-They closer mimic
+don't have to worry too much about testing the inner logic and they mimic
-how a user would interact with your application.
-The assertions in these tests
+how a user interacts with your app.
+It's no accident that the assertions
-are focused on what the user should see and high level post-interaction state.
+are focused on what the user should *see* and some high level post-interaction
+checks, like checking something in the database.

-Now that we have tests for both of our email sending paths, let's refactor
+Now that we have tests for both of our email sending paths, let's take a victory
-*with confidence* to remove duplication.
+lap & refactor *with confidence* to remove duplication.